 Bronze Bonsai Table Lamp

-Materials: Black lacquered wood base.
-Bronze, brass, or some kind of comparable alloy bonsai tree.
+Materials: Black lacquered wooden base.
+Bronze style brass (made in a comparable alloy), bonsai tree.
 Brass rod.
-Black paper/cardboard lampshade with 2 gold coloured rings.
+Black conical paper/cardboard lampshade with 2 gold coloured rims.
 Bakelite socket.

 Height: 50 cm / 19.68”